 08/10/2010 - FINALLY!
 AN UPDATE!
 Chapter 7 of "The Fires of Compromise" uploaded to the site!
 Yay!

 11/11/2008 - New story, "The Buddy System," added.
 A birthday fic for my good friend and fellow author, Firestar9mm.
 Happy belated birthday!

 10/04/2008 - New story, "Between Us Men," added.
 This is a prequel to my on-going fic, "The Fires of Compromise."
-It was originally a contest entry at Legends and Adventures for the 2008 Zelda Writing Contest.
+It was originally a contest entry at Legends and Adventures (site no longer operational). for the 2008 Zelda Writing Contest.
 The story ranked Third out of a total of 49 eligible entries.
 Congratulations to the winners!

 3/13/2008 - Uploaded Chapter 6 of "The Fires of Compromise."